 - I have been in Pune for one week.

-- Julia has studied at Delhi University.
+- Julia has completed her degree from Delhi University.

 Past Perfect Tense with Examples

-- They had built another house last year.
+- They had built another house.

 - They had shifted to New York City last summer.